prenigma/testfou/examples/formbot/data/nlufou.md

 - nice
 - nice

+## intent:ask_seat
+- what is my seat
+- what about my seat
+- show my seat
+- what is my seatnumer
+- what about my seatnumber
+- show my seatnumer
+- what is my seat number
+- what about my seat numer
+- show my seat numer
+- give me my seat
+- give me my seat number
+- give me my seatnumber
+- and what is my seat
+- and what about my seat
+- and show my seat
+- and what is my seatnumber
+- and what about my seatnumber
+- and show my seat number
+- and what is my seat number
+- and what about my seat number
+- and show my seat number

 ## intent:ask_baggage
 - What about my baggage?
+- what about my bags
+- and what about my bags
+- and what about my baggage
+- will you take care of my baggage please
+- will you take care of my bags
 - Is baggage transferred?
 - Shall I pick up my baggage?
 - What happens to my checked baggage?